 Total U.S. Total Foreign Total

 Participants Participants Participants

-88 45 133
+4 0 4

-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+The program contained participants who crossed international borders as well as participants who were trained in-country.
+However, the data reported here represents only those participants who crossed international borders.